 Heartworm disease is a serious and potentially fatal disease caused by a blood-borne parasite known as Dirofilaria immitis.
+We strongly recommend all dogs in Texas be kept on year-round or nearly year-round heartworm prevention.

 Dogs and cats get heartworm disease when the heartworm parasite enters their blood through the bite of a host mosquito.